PostHog/posthog.com/contents/tutorials/toolbar.md

 ![PostHog Website Footer](../images/tutorials/toolbar/posthog-footer.png)

 What the toolbar is doing here is displaying the number of clicks on each of those elements over the past 7 days.

+You can change date range of the heatmap by clicking on the number next to the (🔥) icon on the toolbar.
+This displays a new menu where you can select various ranges and a list of the most clicked on elements in descending order.

 Numbers at the bottom or top of the screen just indicate that there are more elements that are not currently being displayed on the page.